google-deepmind/deepmind-research/alphafold_casp13/README.md

 You can use the `run_eval.sh` script to run the entire Distogram prediction system.
 There are a few steps you need to start with:

 1. Download the input data as described above.
 Unpack the data in the directory with the code.
 1. Download the model checkpoints as described above.
 Unpack the data.
 1. In `run_eval.sh` set the following:
     *   `DISTOGRAM_MODEL` to the path to the directory with the distogram model.
     *   `BACKGROUND_MODEL` to the path to the directory with the background model.
     *   `TORSION_MODEL` to the path to the directory with the torsion model.
+    *   `TARGET` to the name of the target.
-    *   `TARGET` to the path to the directory with the target input data.
+    *   `TARGET_PATH` to the path to the directory with the target input data.
+    *   `OUTPUT_DIR` is by default set to a new directory with a timestamp within your home directory.

 Then run `alphafold_casp13/run_eval.sh` from the `deepmind_research` parent directory (you will get errors if you try running `run_eval.sh` directly from